isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 #### **31. Can my company register more essential manpower than the permitted headcount on-site given that we operate on a split team basis?**
 Please click on <a href="https://go.gov.sg/additionalmanpower" target="_blank">Submission of Additional Manpower</a> to request for a review.

 #### **32. I am a sole proprietor and have no employees.
 I had previously received the approval of my exemption request.
-Do I still need to submit my personal details via the “Permission and Manpower Declaration” form?**
+Do I still need to submit my personal details via the “Permissions and Manpower Declaration” form?**
 Yes.
 You will still need to submit your details via the form when you receive the notification email to do so.

 #### **33. I had previously submitted the details of my essential manpower.
 Do I need to re-submit it daily?**